GenesysCloudBlueprints/genesys-cloud-event-streaming-blueprint/blueprint/index-draft.md

 2. Click **Create queue**.
 3. For **Type**, select the **Standard** queue type.
 The FIFO queues are not supported as a fallback destination in AWS Lambda.
 4. The console sets default values for the queue configuration parameters.
 Under **Configuration**, you can set new values for the following parameters:
-    * For the **Visibility timeout**, enter a value that is longer than the timeout of AWS Lambda or use 900 seconds value if you are unsure.
+    * For the **Visibility timeout**, enter a value that is longer than the timeout of AWS Lambda or use 900 seconds as value if you are unsure.
     * For the **Message retention period**, enter 14 days as the value.
 5. Retain the default values for other options and click **Create queue**.